O1 visa

 I have to admit, some of this reminded me of a class I took on detecting deception by performing a forensic analysis of written statements.

-Using a respectful tone, Dr. Frazer spoke of one well-known CAA named David Barton, and how many Christians (myself included), have been wrongfully indoctrinated by David Barton.
-That Barton is not a scholar, nor a trained historian; and by utilizing some of the above tactics, Barton lacks intellectual honesty (I was a Barton fan in the 1990’s).
+Using a respectful tone, Dr. Frazer spoke of one well-known CAA named David Barton and how many Christians (myself included) have been wrongfully indoctrinated by David Barton.
+That Barton is not a scholar, nor a trained historian, and by utilizing some of the above tactics, Barton lacks intellectual honesty (I was a Barton fan in the 1990’s).

-Since the inception of social media I have noticed that many professing Christians have given the appearance of committing idolatry with our U.S. Constitution.
+Since the inception of social media, I have noticed that many professing Christians have given the appearance of committing idolatry with the U.S. Constitution.
 Many of them have put the Bill of Rights above and before the Scriptures.
 The truth is, our Constitution was penned by “theistic rationalists.”
 Though I greatly benefit from the First Amendment, I must see it for what it is.
 It is a secular ecumenical document that fosters an environment for ecumenicalism and religious pluralism.

 May I close with a passage that puts this into perspective.